Copula Conformal Prediction for Multi-step Time Series Forecasting: Experiment Details and additional results

 \subsection{Calibration and Efficiency chart for COVID-19}

-Figure \ref{fig:covid-day} shows comparison of calibration and efficiency for the daily new COVID 19 cases forecasting.
+Figure \ref{fig:covid-day} shows a comparison of calibration and efficiency for the daily new COVID 19 cases forecasting.

-To see if the daily fluctuation due to testing behaviour disrupts other method, we also ran the same experiment on weekly aggregated new cases forecast.
+To see if the daily fluctuation due to testing behavior disrupts other methods, we also ran the same experiment on weekly aggregated new cases forecast.
 We take 14 weeks of data as input and output forecasts for the next 6 weeks.
 The results are illustrated in Figure \ref{fig:covid-week}.
 The weekly forecasting scenario gives us similar insights as the daily forecasts.